signals-protocol/signals-v0/website/docs/mechanism/cost-rounding.md

 ## Minimum Cost Guarantee

-Because of ceiling rounding on buys and `δ_min`, every successful trade debits at least `1` micro unit of SUSD.
+Because of ceiling rounding on buys and $\delta_{\min}$, every successful trade debits at least `1` micro unit of SUSD.
 This removes the zero-cost vector described in the security analysis (§8).

 ## References